 Click My Dashboards > Network Configuration > Config Summary.

-The Policy Violations resource lists the policy violations found the last time each report ran.
+If you are using the classic Config Summary dashboard, the Policy Violations widget lists the reports that found policy violations the last time each report ran.

 Click a report name to open the Report Details page.

 The upper left corner shows the Last Updated date and time.

 Icons indicate which rules were violated on each node:

 - A green check mark indicates that the rule was not violated.

 - Any other icon indicates that the rule was violated.
 The type of icon indicates the severity of violating that rule.

 Click a violation icon.